The Editor Suggests :

 tapuy: (v) To ask a question.
 QP

-taqe, take: (n) (1) Passion.
-(2) The sharing of abilities and fine energies.
-(3) A joining that creates and synergizes energetic relationship.
-(4) The third stage of the Inca concept of relationship.
+taqe, take, taq'e, taqiy, taqey: (n) (1) The center of a wheel, where all spokes meet.
+ANON1 (2) Main vortex point of the energy grid known as the ceke system.
+PSPM A hub of an energy system (the ceke system, for example) or ayllu.
+ANON1 (3) Certainty.
+PSPM Passion.
+JLH RS (4) The sharing of abilities and fine energies.
+A joining that creates and synergizes energetic relationship.
+The third stage of the Inca concept of relationship.
 Consummation.
 JLH RS Fusion.
-TP To join forces, or join energy bubbles.
+TP The joining of forces or of energy bubbles, the confluence of and cooperation between cosmic forces.
+ANON1 (v) To join forces, or join energy bubbles.
 To bring together in harmony.
-QNO (See, tinquy and tupay.)
+QNO To accumulate, to join forces or join energy bubbles, to bring together in harmony.
+RS (See, tinquy and tupay.)

 taqque atipi (AYM): (adj) All powerful.
 ASD